 Britain/England: Boudicca, William the Conqueror, Richard the Lionheart

-Middle East: Saladin
+Middle East: Saladin (Crusades)

-Eurasia: Genghis Khan (Mongols)
+Eurasia: Genghis Khan (Mongols) - The secret history of the Mongols

 China: Qin Shi Huangdi (Terracotta Warriors)

-Japan: Ieyasu Tokugawa
+Japan: Tokugawa Ieyasu